The Essential Rental Property Maintenance Checklist for Landlords

 Some maintenance tasks only need to be performed once per year, but they don’t have to be addressed at the same time.
 These tasks are often big projects, so you can schedule them throughout the year for greater efficiency.
 Like monthly maintenance, many annual tasks involve inspections when tenants move at the end of a lease.
 This will help you identify tenant-caused damages and perform repairs when necessary.

-Yearly maintenance also requires you to check both the interior and exterior of the rental property.
-Check out the table below to see which tasks should be included in your landlord annual inspection checklist.
+Yearly maintenance also requires you to check the rental property’s interior and exterior.
+Check out the table below to see which tasks should be included in your property manager checklist for annual inspection.

 Interior Maintenance | Exterior Maintenance |